-A Small Company is a privately owned Partnership, a Sole Proprietorship or a Corporation.
-These type of companies have fewer employees and small annual revenue than other structure of a business.
+A Small Company is a privately owned Partnership, a Sole Proprietorship, or a Corporation.
+These types of companies have fewer employees and small annual revenue than other structures of a business.
 The businesses which are defined as “small” are in terms of being able to apply for government support and qualify for the preferential tax policies which vary depending on the country and the industry.
-There are multiple compliances of a Small Company mentioned below which are required to be followed by thoroughly.
+There are multiple compliances of a Small Company mentioned below which are required to be followed thoroughly.

 Every Company must hold a minimum of two meetings of its Board of Directors each year in such a manner that the minimum gap between both the meetings is not less than 90 days.

 Receipt of MBP -1